Santa Fe BAG is currently hosting three different challenges. Please click on the links below to go to each one:

 For this swap you select an art journal that will pass from artist to artist.
 You will not see your journal for about four months; but when it comes back, it will be filled with art!
 Those who participated in previous rounds have been thrilled with beautiful artwork our partners created.

-When you sign up, coordinator Deanna Joy Hallmark will send you all the instructions.
+When you sign up, the coordinator will send you all the instructions.
 Briefly, here’s how it works.

 - Select a book (handmade or purchased).